V-Cent/TTE/docs/STYLING.md

 Strikethrough can be used by using ~one~ or ~~two~~ tildes.

-LaTeX-like (KaTeX) math can also be used.
-A $Symbol$ (text between dollar signs) can be used for variables and constants defined in the text.
-Double dollar signs blocks can be used to create formulas like below:

-$$
-L = \frac{1}{2} \rho v^2 S C_L
-$$

-The format is fairly straightforward, but you can check LaTeX math/KaTeX tutorials to define more complex formulas.

 ## Headings

 Headings can be defined by starting the line with a hashtag (#).
 In TTE we use the first heading (#) for the game title.
 The second and third (## and ###) as sub-titles.
 And the fourth (####) as tech and glitch definitions.